• Help and guidance

 National fundraising

-Crowdfunding, also called public financing, is a digital way to raise funds.
+Crowdfunding is a kind of digital fundraising.
 You can present your business idea on a crowdfunding platform and use this to ask for financial support from the public.
 Read more in Norwegian Crowdfunding.no

 Norway’s largest meeting place for entrepreneurs and investors